jpfogato/dotfiles/README.md

 # Installation:

-Installation can be done automatically via the `setup_env.sh` script, or it can be manually done by following the "Dependencies" section below.
+Installation can be done automatically via the `env_setup.sh` script, or it can be manually done by following the "Dependencies" section below.

 To install automatically run: